rtuhpc/hpc-platform/doc/hpc.md

 You need an SSH key to connect to the RUDENS login node.
 Passwords are not supported for the accounts requested through the self-service portal.
 Follow the described steps to prepere a SSH key.

-1. **Generate a SSH key.** If you don't have an SSH key, you can generate one using instructions in [SSH Academy](https://www.ssh.com/academy/ssh/keygen) or [our HPC user-guide](https://hpc-guide.rtu.lv/appendix.html#generating-keys-on-windows-using-mobaxterm).
+##### 1. Generate a SSH key
+If you don't have an SSH key, you can generate one using instructions in [SSH Academy](https://www.ssh.com/academy/ssh/keygen) or [our HPC user-guide](https://hpc-guide.rtu.lv/appendix.html#generating-keys-on-windows-using-mobaxterm).

-**2. Upload the public key.** Before connection, your SSH public key must be uploaded to the Waldur self-service portal.
+##### 2. Upload the public key
+Before connection, your SSH public key must be uploaded to the Waldur self-service portal.
 - Go to the top right of the screen and click on your name to open the account menu.
 - Click on the `Credentials` link to open a sub-menu where you can select `SSH keys`.
 ![credentials](images/hpc_credentials.png)